yangshiyu89/mini_store/README.md

 # Detail Page

-This is Store Detail Page with virtual data.
+This is Store Detail Page with cloud database.